techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_04/Exercise_04.md

 1. Open the drop down list
 	![](images/094.png)

 1. Enter "pw.greenhouse.pk" in the searchbox and select the Thing Type you have created earlier.
-You need to choose the one with your group number.
+You need to choose the one with your workstation ID.
 Then click **OK**
 	![](images/095.png)

 1. Select all the common property sets and click **OK**